 The new reference database can now be selected for being used.

 (J. Rodriguez-Carvajal, Physica B 192, 55 (1993)) to run Rietveld refinement calculations.
 You can download FullProf installers

-for all three supported platforms (Windows, Mac OS X and Linux)
+for all supported platforms (Windows, Mac OS X, Linux and Linux 64-bit)

 either from the original FullProf download page

 or from below.